New Artificial Turf Smell and First Cleaning: What to Expect and When to Act

 How often should I professionally clean artificial turf after the first visit?

-• After your first professional cleaning at 30 to 60 days, most residential turf surfaces benefit from professional service once or twice per year.
+After your first professional cleaning at 30 to 60 days, most residential turf benefits from professional service once or twice per year.
 Homes with dogs or high foot traffic should schedule quarterly.
 Sports or commercial surfaces typically require monthly or bi-monthly professional attention.

-Does artificial turf need to be cleaned if it is not used much?
+Does artificial turf need cleaning if it is not used much?

-• Yes.
+Yes.
 Even low-traffic turf accumulates airborne pollen, dust, algae spores, and organic debris that settle into the infill over time.
-Moisture and sunlight then create conditions for mold and algae growth.
-A once-per-year professional cleaning is still recommended for rarely used surfaces.
+Moisture and sunlight create conditions for mold and algae growth.
+A once-per-year professional cleaning is recommended for rarely used surfaces.

 Share